 The Company does not have an internal audit department.
 Due to the size and nature of the Company it is not felt that there is at this stage a need for the Company to have an internal audit facility.
 The Board will continue to keep this under ongoing review.

-A review of business risks was carried out during 2016.
-A summary of the principal risks facing the Company can be found on pages 14 - 18.
+A review of business risks was carried out during 2017 and subsequently.
+A summary of the principal risks facing the Company can be found on pages 17 - 22.

 Remuneration Committee